Update:

 We welcome a response from the Memorial and, as is our practice, will publish it without amendment, taking account of our Moderation Policy.

 FitzSimons also asked Director Anderson about the Memorial's future treatment of Ben Roberts-Smith.
-We'll do more on that shortly on our sister site, Honest History.
+We've picked up the key points on our sister site, Honest History, (scroll down a bit) in one of a number of posts on that site that follows the BRS saga.